EU GMP Certification for Cannabis: Top 3 Benefits

 X-ray equipment can be installed on-site, though it does require the installation of additional chiller equipment, adding cost and an additional layer of initial permitting and annual renewals.

 Radio Frequency remediation, on the other hand, doesn’t call for any extra licensing, labeling, or facility upgrades.
-It can be done on-site, and the technology has already been screened by the FDA in other applications—a strong proxy for when the FDA inherits the cannabis portfolio.
+It can be done on-site, and the technology has already been screened by the USDA in other applications—a strong proxy for when the feds inherits the cannabis portfolio.

 Ziel Leads the Way for Radio Frequency Remediation